insolar/docs/docs/source/requester.rst

             log.Fatalln(err)
          }

-         // Create a new HTTP request and send it: seedReq, err := http.NewRequest("POST", TestNetURL,
+         // Create a new HTTP request and send it. seedReq, err := http.NewRequest("POST", TestNetURL,
             bytes.NewBuffer(jsonSeedReq))
          if err != nil {